okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/nodeexpress/integrateenrollmagiclink.md

 </div>

-The link is points to your Okta org as in: `https://yourorg.okta.com/email/verify/0oai9ifvveyL3QZ8K696?token=ftr2eAgsg...`
+The link points to your Okta org as in: `https://yourorg.okta.com/email/verify/0oai9ifvveyL3QZ8K696?token=ftr2eAgsg...`

 ### 7. Send request to Okta

-When the user clicks on the magic link, the request is first routed to you Okta org, which forwards the request to your application including the `OTP` and `state` parameters.
-The org uses the `Callback URI` you defined in [Update configuraitons](#update-configurations) to build the URL path and adds the OTP and state query parameters.
+When the user clicks on the magic link, the request is first routed to you Okta org, which forwards the request to your application including the `otp` and `state` parameters.
+The org uses the `Callback URI` you defined in [Update configuraitons](#update-configurations) to build the URL path and adds the `otp` and `state` query parameters.
 An example callback URL: `http://localhost:8080/login/callback?otp=726009&state=1b34371af02dd31d2bc4c48a3607cd32`

 ### 8: Handle redirect in your app